llerussell/PyBehaviour/README.md

 * redundant dictionaries
 * needs to be divided into subfunctions
 * 'communication' panel has been offloaded to terminal window
+* GUI window needs to be better organised

 ## Features to add
 * Specific proportion of stimulus type